Omaha Central Library: Design

-Upon Omaha Central Public Library's opening, it will become the largest library in the Omaha Public Library system and will serve as a replacement for the W. Dale Clark Library.
-The library was designed by HDR, Inc. and Alley Poyner Marchietto, and is being built by Kiewit Corporation.
-The library will be three stories tall and will have a glass facade.
-Do Space will be located on the second floor of the library.
+Upon Omaha Central Library's opening, it became the largest library in the Omaha Public Library system and serves as a replacement for the W. Dale Clark Library.
+The library was designed by HDR, Inc. and Alley Poyner Marchietto, and was built by Kiewit Corporation.
+The library is four stories tall and has a glass facade.
+Do Space is located on the second floor of the library.